WetDesertRock/music.lua/README.md

 A library to aid the use of musical concepts in lua projects.

+This library expects that you have some basis and understand of music theory.
+It is after all a library implementing music theory!
+If you need help, feel free to contact me.

 ##Installation
 This music.lua can be dropped into a project, and required as thus: